-Below is a short list of articles written which I feel every progressive, or at least people who still believe in reason and evolution, should read.
+Below is a list of articles written which I feel every progressive, or at least people who still believe in reason and evolution, should read.

-I have chosen them for their ability to cut through the clutter of academic and philosophical verbiage, and get right to higher truth about the insane and dangerous phenomenon of American Extreme Right Wing Politics.
-Hofstaeder once called them the "Radical Right."
-That might have been appropriate in the 1960s, but today, corporate-backed lobbying armies and influence merchants, using a Fox News fueled media hysteria and a small army of populist demagogues have transformed them into what I call the "Rabid Right," or the "Hatriots Movement."
 While some are just good angry rants, most are the foundational grist that give rise to the rants, thus serving as backgrounders helping to inform people about how we got into this nearly ruinous condition, who did it to us, and why we're probably not likely to ever escape it in your lifetime without economic collapse, armed conflict, or both.
 I will be adding to this library routinely, eventually moving it to a formal library software I am working on, so please check back often for new additions.
 I hope you enjoy them (in a manner of speaking), and pass them on.

 The Powell Memo — How the Modern Conservative Movement Got Wings